Lawyer for Dentists, Dental

 dentists, see my next article,

-against his or her former practice?
+against his or her former practice? and see,

 I’ve tried to make buy-sell easy in this